Interim COVID-19-Related Policies

 - "Visitors" refers to any person, who is not a current Student, Employee, or Contractor, who participates in a University-sponsored or University-affiliated activity or otherwise enters onto University-controlled property.

 Section III.
 Face Masks

-- All Students and Employees may request disability related accommodations with regard to the use of face masks.
-Requests for accommodations must be requested and approved in advance by the Disability Resource Center for Students and the Office of Equity and Inclusion for Employees.
+Individuals may request disability-related accommodations with regard to the use of face masks.
+Requests for accommodations will be evaluated pursuant to the University's disability accommodation process in accordance with state and federal law.
+Student requests must be submitted to the Disability Resource Center, and Employee requests must be submitted to the Office of Equity and Inclusion.

 Section IV.
 Quarantine/Isolation; Immunization

-- COVID-19 testing and vaccinations are available to all Students and Employees.
+- COVID-19 testing is available to all Students and Employees.
 Students and Employees who wish to be tested for COVID-19 should contact University Health Services to schedule an appointment.

 - The University reserves the right to make changes to room assignments, as necessary, related to COVID-19.